Corporate Governance

 Appointment of Independent Members of Management

 As a publicly listed company, Toyota Industries strives to ensure the fairness and transparency of management.
-Following the Securities Listing Regulations stipulated by the Tokyo Stock Exchange and Nagoya Stock Exchange, respectively, to further enhance our corporate governance Toyota Industries has appointed as independent members of management two outside directors and two outside audit & supervisory board members who are deemed to have no conflicts of interest with our shareholders.
+Following the Securities Listing Regulations stipulated by the Tokyo Stock Exchange and Nagoya Stock Exchange, respectively, to further enhance our corporate governance, Toyota Industries has appointed as independent members of management three outside directors and two outside audit & supervisory board members who are deemed to have no conflicts of interest with our shareholders.

 Determination of Compensation for Directors and Audit & Supervisory Board Members

-■Matters Related to Policy for Determining Individual Compensation for Directors
+Matters Related to Policy for Determining Individual Compensation for Directors

 ・We ensure fairness and transparency.